Paul and Marie Pireaud in the Great War

 Martha Hanna

-Winner of the 2007 J. Russell Major Prize of the American Historical Association
+Winner of the J. Russell Major Prize

 Paul and Marie Pireaud, a young peasant couple from southwest France, were newlyweds when World War I erupted.
 With Paul in the army from 1914 through 1919, they were forced to conduct their marriage mostly by correspondence.
 Drawing upon the hundreds of letters they wrote, Martha Hanna tells their moving story and reveals a powerful and personal perspective on war.